-Under the Tax Code, a tax audit may be carried out in the form of either: a chamber audit, a documentary audit (scheduled or non-scheduled; on-site or off-site), or an actual audit.
 The chamber tax audit is conducted by the tax auditors in the tax office on the basis of the tax returns and other mandatory filings of the taxpayer related to the computation of the latter's tax liability.
 A scheduled on-site tax audit of a taxpayer is carried out only if and when such audit is scheduled in the so-called "plan of works" of the relevant tax office.
-An unscheduled on-site tax audit, in contrast to a scheduled one, is not pre-planned and is conducted upon the occurrence of any of the statutory defined events e.g., when a taxpayer fails to file a tax return.
+An unscheduled on-site tax audit, in contrast to a scheduled one, is not pre-planned and is conducted upon the occurrence of any of the statutory defined events, eg, when a taxpayer fails to file a tax return.

-Effective 1 September 2013 a special type of unscheduled on-site tax audit has been introduced in relation to compliance with transfer pricing legislation (the "TP Audit").
+Effective 1 September 2013, a special type of unscheduled on-site tax audit has been introduced in relation to compliance with transfer pricing legislation (the "TP Audit").
 A TP Audit differs from regular tax audits in scope, duration and grounds for conduct.

-The expected periodicity, i.e., frequency of tax audits, depends on the type of tax audit in question.
+The expected periodicity, ie, frequency of tax audits, depends on the type of tax audit in question.
 A chamber tax audit may be carried out by the Ukrainian tax authorities on a discretionary basis.
 A scheduled on-site tax audit may not be carried out more often than once during the course of a calendar year.
 An unscheduled on-site tax audit may be conducted only upon the occurrence of one or more of the statutory defined events.
-In any eventuality, each taxpayer is likely to be audited at least once every three years, which corresponds to the applicable statute of limitations.
+In any event, each taxpayer is likely to be audited at least once every three years, which corresponds to the applicable statute of limitations.

-TP audits may not last longer than eighteen months.
-In certain cases, such as submitting requests to foreign tax authorities, price experts, etc., the duration of the tax audit may be extended for another twelve months.
+TP Audits may not last longer than 18 months.
+In certain cases, such as submitting requests to foreign tax authorities, price experts, etc., the duration of the tax audit may be extended for another 12 months.

-The general rule is that the Ukrainian tax authorities can exercise their authority to issue an assessment of a taxpayer's liability with respect to a tax return only within a period of 1,095 days following: (a) the final statutory date for filing the tax return, or (b) the date of the actual filing of the tax return, whichever is later.
+The general rule is that the Ukrainian tax authorities can exercise their authority to issue an assessment of a taxpayer's liability with respect to a tax return only within a period of 1,095 days following: (a) the final statutory date for filing the tax return; or (b) the date of the actual filing of the tax return, whichever is later.
 After the expiration of this period of limitations, the taxpayer may not be assessed with additional taxes, tax penalties, or late payment interest for such tax liability.